mdbs99/james/README.md

 *Lazarus* has all requirements to compile this library.

-You might need to include *DUnit*, *FastMM4* and *mORMot* paths into the search path of `TestAll`.
+If you are using *Delphi*, you might need to include *DUnit*, *FastMM4* and *mORMot* paths into the search path of `TestAll`.
 Besides that, you should include Test sources:
 - Search Path `<james>\test\src;<james>\test\src\delphi`

 # License